Best Pub Gardens in Cambs and Suffolk

 The Willow Tree, Bourn

-The Willow Tree, in the small village of Bourn to the south of Cambridge, was always on top of their garden game, but they are knocking it out of the park with their offering this spring and summer.
-Enjoy the restaurant terrace, with tables under an awning and heaters, or a deck chair in the garden for drinks, or perhaps you want to be in the secret meadow – that features a new tipi with dining tables and a fabulous fire pit.
+The Willow Tree, in the small village of Bourn to the south of Cambridge, was always on top of their garden game, but they are knocking it out of the park with their offering since lockdown.
+Enjoy the restaurant terrace, with tables under an awning and heaters, or a deck chair in the garden for drinks, or perhaps you want to be in the secret meadow – that features a tipi with dining tables and a fabulous fire pit.
 There are also six dining domes – magical clear domes, with Dyson heaters for you and a couple of friends to have an almost-alfresco dinner under the stars.
 We might have to try them all, especially having looked at the tempting á la carte menu including lobster & crayfish linguine, burgers, fresh fish, as well as pizzas and poke bowls too.
 Also, liking the sound of the gin popsicle!

 The Three Hills, Bartlow